justinTsugranes/justinTsugranes/README.md

 ---

-## About Me:
+## About My Coding:

 - I'm here to be part of the paradigm shift from Web2.0 to Web3.0 and beyond.
 I'm extremely fascinated with smart contracts, DeFi, tokenized assets, blockchain use-cases, cloud computing, augmented reality, and machine learning.
 - Currently learning to code Smart Contracts for all EVM compatible chains - Mostly Ethereum and Polygon and looking to work with teams on blockchain projects.
 - Focused on Solidity, Javascript, Hardhat, ethers.js, Chainlink, the Graph inside of Visual Studio Code
 - When I have a handle on that, I'm going to dive into Typescript and then Rust so I can code on Solana.
 Super interested in Motoko on the Internet Computer as well.
-- I blew my right hand up with dynamite when I was 9 (for real) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.
-Check out <a href="https://audius.co/themisfitdodo">My Audible Account</a>.

 ### Hobbies and Interests
 -  I love to hike, backpack, write songs, create graphics in Adobe, read non-fiction, snorkel, sail, chill in hot springs, and go on extended roadtrips.

+### Fun Fact
+- I blew my right hand up with dynamite when I was 9 (for real it took 120 stitches to put it back together) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.
+Check out <a href="https://audius.co/themisfitdodo">My Audible Account</a>.

 ### _Best of Luck and I'll see you in the metaverse!_

 ---

-## My Tools of The Trade

 ### Languages